AnushkaMenon/USB_Rubber_Ducky/README.md

 ## Files:
 ### rubber_ducky_basic_terminal
-  * a simple file just to open up the terminal
+  * a simple script used to just open up the terminal

 ### open_links
   * **open_links_mac.ino**: opens a video in twenty different windows on a Mac